 During this time, I heard about a new email marketing platform designed specifically for bloggers.
 When I found ConvertKit, I was smitten.
 Not only did it have all the tools I needed, such as automation, email sequences, customizable forms, automation rules, and split testing, but Convertkit helped creators with a ton of content that could help them grow their email lists.
 They even do regular webinars to teach people more about how to have successful email campaigns and ways to build your email list.

 I signed up and have not regretted a thing.
-Convertkit’s prices are reasonable, I have a variety of tools I can use within their platform, and they’re always looking for and working on the next best thing.
+Convertkit’s prices are reasonable, I have various email marketing tools I can use within their platform, and they’re always looking for and working on the next best thing.

 If you don’t believe me, give it a try for yourself.
 Their free plan allows you to have up to 1,000 subscribers on your account for free.
 You can use my link to sign up for a free trial account here!

 Today I am still thrilled with my ConvertKit account.
-Sure, there are comparable ones, but ConvertKit was made especially for bloggers like me.
+Sure, there are comparable ones, but ConvertKit was made especially for professional bloggers like me.
 And I love them for that.

 I am always surprised when I learn that some bloggers are not using some of the most powerful features that ConvertKit offers, and I want to spend a little time sharing some of those things with you.

 1. Create various email sequences

 I typically link a particular form to a specific email sequence to show the subscriber who gets a special freebie goes through an email sequence related to that freebie.
 Take one of our freebies, for example—my free book list for millennials.